Amsterdam/signals/README.md

 ### Running and developing locally using Docker and docker-compose

+Starting the project for the first time requires you to copy the local.py.dist file in the signals.settings folder and rename this copied file to local.py.

 Assuming no services are running, start the database and queue:

 ```console